adrianferenc/Battleship/README.md

 # Battleship

-The game Battleship was created with HTML, CSS, and Javascript.
-It can be played [here.](https://adrianferenc.github.io/Battleship/)

-# How The Game Is Played:
-In this game, you play battleship against an AI.
-The game works in 2 main stages.
-The first stage is where you place your 5 ships onto the 10x10 grid.
-In the second stage, each player (you & AI) go back and forth picking squares on the grid where each believe their opponent has put a ship.
-When an entire ship is sunk, the other player is alerted.
-The game proceeds until one player's ships are all sunk, at which point the other player wins.

-## A Brief History of Battleship:
 The game of Battleship was originally a game played with paper and pencil.
 It dates back to World War I, where it is questionably disputed if it was created by the French or the Russions.

 In 2012, the film Battleship (a movie I have not seen) came out, starring Taylor Kitsch, Alexander Skarsgård, Rihanna, Brooklyn Decker, Tadanobu Asano, and Liam Neeson.
 It has a 34% rating on Rotten Tomatoes.
 Some _fun_ facts about the film (via IMDb):